umr4nlp/umr-guidelines/guidelines.md

 Neutral:
 The cat <u>might</u> have already **eaten** breakfast.

-The Full modal strength value, as in [\[4-3-1-1 (1a)\]](#4-3-1-1 (1a)), corresponds to complete certainty; that is, the conceiver is 100% certain that the event occurs in the real world.
-The Neutral modal strength value, shown in [\[4-3-1-1 (1c)\]](#4-3-1-1 (1c)), indicates the possibility of the event; essentially, this corresponds to 50/50 certainty that the event occurs in the real world.
-The Partial modal strength value, as in [\[4-3-1-1 (1b)\]](#4-3-1-1 (1b)), falls between the Full and Neutral values; the conceiver believes that more likely than not, the event occurs in the real world.
+The `Full` modal strength value, as in [\[4-3-1-1 (1a)\]](#4-3-1-1 (1a)), corresponds to complete certainty; that is, the conceiver is 100% certain that the event occurs in the real world.
+The `Neutral` modal strength value, shown in [\[4-3-1-1 (1c)\]](#4-3-1-1 (1c)), indicates the possibility of the event; essentially, this corresponds to 50/50 certainty that the event occurs in the real world.
+The `Partial` modal strength value, as in [\[4-3-1-1 (1b)\]](#4-3-1-1 (1b)), falls between the `Full` and `Neutral` values; the conceiver believes that more likely than not, the event occurs in the real world.

-But, Full, Partial, and Neutral aren’t the only possible modal strength annotation values.
+But, `Full`, `Partial`, and `Neutral` aren’t the only possible modal strength annotation values.
 Languages differ in the modal strength distinctions that are conventionalized in their grammar.
 In order to accommodate these differences, we use a typological lattice of annotation values, constructed based on the structure of the annotation categories across languages (Van Gysel et al. 2019).

 One level of granularity in the lattice is designated as the “base level”: annotators are encouraged to use categories from this level as the default.
 These values are selected as the base level because these distinctions occur the most frequently across languages.
 The higher and lower levels, respectively, contain equally typologically-motivated coarser-grained and finer-grained categories, which can be used when a language conventionalizes these distinctions in its grammar.
 Such lattices capture the idea that many semantic categories are structured as hierarchical scales, where the middle values can group together with either end, but the extremes of the scale are highly unlikely to be categorized together in any language.
-For example, no language has a grammatical form that is used for both Full and Neutral epistemic strength, but not Partial.
+For example, no language has a grammatical form that is used for both `Full` and `Neutral` epistemic strength, but not `Partial`.
 The typological lattice for epistemic strength is shown below.

 ![Modal strength lattice](modal-lattice.png)

-This lattice is based around the base level of Full vs. Partial vs.
+This lattice is based around the base level of `Full` vs. `Partial` vs.
-Neutral, but also allows for the annotation of more coarse-grained values that lump together the distinctions in the base level, and more fine-grained annotation values.
-For contexts where it is unclear if the modal strength is Full or Partial, the Non-neutral value can be used; if it is unclear whether the modal strength is Partial or Neutral, then the Non-full value can be used.
+`Neutral`, but also allows for the annotation of more coarse-grained values that lump together the distinctions in the base level, and more fine-grained annotation values.
+For contexts where it is unclear if the modal strength is `Full` or `Partial`, the `Non-neutral` value can be used; if it is unclear whether the modal strength is `Partial` or `Neutral`, then the `Non-full` value can be used.
 The most fine-grained modal strength values are generally used with languages that have grammatical forms that encode the relevant distinction.

-Also following FactBank (Pustejovsky et al. 2006), the ```modstr``` annotation combines the epistemic strength values with a binary polarity distinction (Affirmative, Negative).
+Also following FactBank (Pustejovsky et al. 2006), the `modstr` annotation combines the epistemic strength values with a binary polarity distinction (`Affirmative`, `Negative`).
 This results in six modal strength/polarity values for the default level, shown below.

 <div>